FAC-11/research/week2/test-coverage.md

 >
 > npm run coverage

 This will create a directory in your project called coverage where you will find the generated coverage reports.
-In this case: learn-istanbul/coverage/lcov-report/learning-istanbul/romaniser.test.js.html

-How instanbul works:
+How istanbul works:
 --------------------

 Istanbul gives us four code coverage metrics: